levpen/Synchronized-File-Storage/Report.md

 - Dzhovidon Vakhidov (starkda) - docker configuraion
 - Bulat Kutlugallyamov (bulatok) - client
 - Anton Sokrkin (Antony-Sk) - server
-- Lev Gorbunkov (levpen) - report
+- Lev Gorbunkov (levpen) - report, GH Actions

 ## Execution steps
+Our project has a server-client architecture, so we divided the server and client parts.

+### Server part
+Firstly, the server starts from the server.py.
+It saves the data into the ```./storage``` and also contains history in binary format inside ```.history``` file.
 On the server side we decided to implement the following API.
-### Server API
+#### Server API
 - GET: /get_since - returns files since the date argument

   Params: